About this Artist

-In Fall 2016, Warner Classics released a new album that Perlman recorded earlier that year in Paris with one of the greatest pianists of our time, Martha Argerich.
-It marks a historic first studio album for this legendary duo, exploring masterpieces by Bach, Schumann, and Brahms.
-It has been 18 years since their last album together: a live recital from the Saratoga Performing Arts Center.
+Perlman’s most recent album features him in a special collaboration with Martha Argerich.
+Released in 2016 by Warner Classics, it marked a historic first studio recording for this legendary duo exploring masterpieces by Bach, Schumann, and Brahms.
+It had been 18 years since their first album together: a live recital from the Saratoga Performing Arts Center.

-Earlier last year, Perlman recorded a bonus track for the original cast recording of the critically acclaimed Broadway revival of Fiddler on the Roof, released on Broadway Records.
+Perlman has also recorded a bonus track for the original cast recording of the critically acclaimed Broadway revival of Fiddler on the Roof, released by Broadway Records in March 2016.
 The cast recording features Perlman on a track titled “Excerpts from Fiddler on the Roof,” arranged by John Williams.

 Over the past two decades, Perlman has become actively involved in music education through his work with the Perlman Music Program and The Juilliard School, where he currently holds the Dorothy Richard Starling Foundation Chair.

 Numerous publications and institutions have paid tribute to Perlman for the unique place he occupies in the artistic and humanitarian fabric of our times.
 Harvard, Yale, Brandeis, Roosevelt, Yeshiva, and Hebrew universities are among the institutions that have awarded him honorary degrees.
 He was awarded an honorary doctorate and a centennial medal on the occasion of Juilliard’s 100th commencement ceremony in 2005.
 Perlman’s presence on stage, on camera, and in personal appearances of all kinds, speaks eloquently on behalf of the disabled, and his devotion to their cause is an integral part of his life.